Machaela Cavanaugh: Personal life

 Cavanaugh was born on January 17, 1979, in Washington, D.C.
 She is the daughter of former Nebraska state legislator and U.S. Representative John Joseph Cavanaugh III.
 She attended Marian High School in Omaha, Nebraska, and the University of St. Thomas, graduating with a Bachelor of Arts in sociology in 2001.
-She went on to graduate school at the University of Nebraska at Omaha and obtained her Masters in Public Administration (MPA) in 2008.
+She went on to graduate school at the University of Nebraska Omaha and obtained her Masters in Public Administration (MPA) in 2008.